grafana/grafana/packaging/docker/README.md

 # Grafana Docker image

-This topic coontains instructions for installing Grafana using the Docker image.
+This topic contains instructions for installing Grafana using the Docker image.

 ## Run the Grafana Docker container